 Heal your gut

-When we have inflammation in the gut, we aren’t going to be digesting and absorbing our nutrients appropriately and we are going to retain water.
-Once we start reducing the inflammation, the body responds immediately and let’s go of the weight it was holding on to.
+When you have inflammation in the gut, you aren’t going to digest and absorb nutrients and you’re going to retain water.
+Once you start reducing inflammation, the body responds by letting go of the weight it was holding on to.

 This is certainly not an all-inclusive list of reasons why people aren’t losing weight.
 This just happens to be the top reasons I see in my practice.

 I recommend everyone seek the assistance of a nutritionist.
 They can give you a road map to get your from point A to B without a million detours.
 If you aren’t ready, pick one strategy and master it.
 Then move on to the next.